Four core values

 4-person team photo

-2 men playing foozball
+2 men playing foosball

 Fun company event with several people

-How we work is guided by the Japanese ideals of Wa and KABEGOE
+How we work is guided by the Japanese ideals of Wa and Kabegoe

 Wa is a Japanese word and idea that means harmony in teamwork.
 And it is who we are.